 - 1. The company's earnings become zero when a significant new competitor enters the business - 2.
-Once a new competitor enters the business, no competitors drop out, and the
+Once a new competitor enters the business, no competitors drop out, and the company's earnings prospects remain thereafter at zero.

 Now we can say that in order for the company to realize earnings at time t, it must have a string of strategic "successes" such that no significant new competitor has entered the field.